 TUESDAY, 10 OCTOBER 2017 will go down as one of the greatest days in the history of Panama, not just Panamian football.
 That was the day the national team achieved something that had previously looked nigh-on impossible – they qualified for the World Cup for the first time.

 In a football-mad country, president Juan Carlos Valera immediately declared the day a national holiday – the whole country was in party mode.
-Panama is famous for its banana production, and this huge achievement was the fruit of many years of labour.
+Panama is famous for its banana production and the Panama Canal, and this huge achievement was the fruit of many years of labour.

 Panama have been competing internationally for a long time.
 Having won the 1951 CCCF Championship, a tournament for nations from Central America and the Caribbean that ran between 1941 and 1961, it is perhaps surprising that Panama did not enter a World Cup qualification until the 1974 edition.
 They did, however, enter the CONCACAF Championship in 1963.